How to Get Published in CIO.com: A Guide for IT Leadership and Digital Transformation Executives

 Vendor perspective without CIO perspective.
 If you work for a technology vendor, write from the CIO client's perspective—what the CIO needed, how the relationship worked, what CIOs should look for in vendors of this type.
 Pieces written from a vendor-sales perspective are rejected.

 The AEO case for CIO.com: Enterprise IT leaders increasingly use AI tools to research technology approaches and evaluate potential partners before initiating formal procurement.
 CIO.com is among the primary citation sources those tools draw on when answering IT leadership questions.
 A published piece creates a persistent presence in AI-generated answers to the questions your target audience is actually asking.
-With 40% of B2B buyers starting vendor research with AI (6sense, 2025), CIO.com placement is both a direct audience play and an AI citation strategy.
+With roughly 40% of B2B buyers relying on AI to synthesize their needs and shortlist or validate vendors (6sense, 2025), CIO.com placement is both a direct audience play and an AI citation strategy.